 Remove Drain and Store Garden Hoses

 If you want your garden hose to last another year, it’s necessary that you properly stow it away.
-Disconnect the hose, drain the water and store it in a place that will not reach freezing point.
-Water that’s left inside the hose can freeze up resulting for the hose to break.
+Disconnect the hose, drain the water, and store it in a place that will not reach freezing point.
+Water that’s left inside the hose can freeze up resulting in the hose breaking.

 Turn Off Your Hose Bib

 Correctly turning off your hose bib and inside water supply line is one of the most critical duties that you’ll need to do this season.
 If you inspect any leaking hose bib this summer, we strongly advise that you invest in a frost-proof hose bib before the temperature drops.
 Properly shutting off your hose bib can prevent you from frozen pipes in the supply line which can cause pipes to burst.
 To avoid any problems, give our Bend plumbers, plumbing Eugene, Portland plumbers, and Salem plumbing to complete any hose bib installation or repair.

 Check Your Sump Pump